Filmmakers called on to explore critical question on the Future of Food with new fund

 There is simply not enough productive agricultural land to do this, and to combat the climate crisis it is critical that mankind reduces its carbon emissions.
 So, meeting this growing demand will require significant changes to both the food we eat and how we produce it.
 Balancing the issue of food security whilst simultaneously minimising environmental impact will be one of the toughest ongoing challenges our planet faces.

-The Quorn ‘Pioneers Film Fund’, which has been created in association with planetSHINE, a sustainability communications agency that helps bring brand sustainability voice to life, aims to kick-start an important conversation around the future of our food in the hope that it will awaken new ideas around how we might feed ourselves in the future and positively contribute to saving our planet.
+The Quorn ‘Pioneers Film Fund’, which has been created in association with planetSHINE, aims to kick-start an important conversation around the future of our food in the hope that it will awaken new ideas around how we might feed ourselves in the future and positively contribute to saving our planet.

-Applications for the Film Fund are now closed and the panel of judges are reviewing filmmaker applications.
+Applications for the Film Fund are now closed.